What am I missing?

 Investors have had the opportunity to increase their stock portfolios eightfold over the last twenty years by exploiting the Stock Split Advantage.
 Following the 2 for 1® strategy, Neil Macneale has grown his IRA account from $50,000 to $410,509 since he started writing about it in 1996 (as of 12/31/16).
 One might ask, why isn’t this front page news?
 This is a 10.9% annualized overall return, far better than all the broad market index funds (think the Vanguard 500 Fund – +8.2% annualized) over the same period.

-And then there is the 2 for 1 Index®, now checking in at a 12.13% annualized overall return over 20+ years.
-The Stock Split Index Fund (TOFR) follows this index and just racked up a 15.23% NAV overall return for 2016.
+And then there is the 2 for 1 Index®, now checking in at a 12.13% annualized overall return over 21 years.

 Here are a few comments I’ve heard over the years regarding 2 for 1.